 Capt.
 Nam received an undergraduate degree in chemistry from Stanford University, and his MD from Uniformed Services University of the Health Sciences.
 As an officer in the US Air Force, he completed residency at Walter Reed National Military Medical Center.
 Dedicated to clinical care and teaching, he hopes to eventually open an epilepsy monitoring unit at San Antionio Military Medica Center and influence training of future Air Force neurologists.
 He also performed as a violin soloist at Carnegie Hall and performed with the US Army Orchestra and with members of the Philadelphia orchestra.

 Kurt Qing, MD, PhD

 Dr. Chattree received his BS in Biomedical Engineering (with a focus in computer science) from the University of Texas at Austin and received his MD from The University of Texas Southwestern, where he was AOA and studied the neural circuits of learning and memory in zebra finch songbirds.
 He then did his neurology residency at Stanford where he served as chief resident and co-chair of the Stanford GME Chief Resident Council.
-He currently works in the lab of Dr. Mark Schnitzer at Stanford where he is using optical neurophysiology techniques in mice to study the neural circuits of motor learning and performance in normal and pathological states.
-He hopes to apply knowledge gained from this research to improve neurostimulation techniques for the treatment of patients with movement disorders.
+He is currently a second-year movement disorders fellow and is conducting research in the lab of Dr. Mark Schnitzer at Stanford where he is using optical neurophysiology techniques in mice to develop new treatments for movement disorders.

 Malik Fakhar, MD